apache/drill/_docs/getting-started/020-why-drill.md

 ## 4. Real SQL -- not "SQL-like"
 Drill supports the standard SQL:2003 syntax.
 No need to learn a new "SQL-like" language or struggle with a semi-functional BI tool.
-Drill supports many data types including DATE, INTERVALDAY/INTERVALYEAR, TIMESTAMP, and VARCHAR, as well as complex query constructs such as correlated sub-queries and joins in WHERE clauses.
-Here is an example of a TPC-H standard query that runs in Drill "as is":
+Drill supports many data types including DATE, INTERVAL, TIMESTAMP, and VARCHAR, as well as complex query constructs such as correlated sub-queries and joins in WHERE clauses.
+Here is an example of a TPC-H standard query that runs in Drill:

 ### TPC-H query 4

-    SELECT  o.o_orderpriority, count(*) AS order_count
+    SELECT  o.o_orderpriority, COUNT(*) AS order_count
     FROM orders o
-    WHERE o.o_orderdate >= date '1996-10-01'
+    WHERE o.o_orderdate >= DATE '1996-10-01'
-          AND o.o_orderdate < date '1996-10-01' + interval '3' month
+          AND o.o_orderdate < DATE '1996-10-01' + INTERVAL '3' month
           AND EXISTS(
                      SELECT * FROM lineitem l
                      WHERE l.l_orderkey = o.o_orderkey